 This ain't your mother's china pattern: Where can we find offbeat china? #Shopping#advice#dishes#gifts July 2 | Megan Finley Horowitz meggyfin Offbeat Home & Life runs these advice questions as an opportunity for our readers to share personal experiences and anecdotes.
 Readers are responsible for doing their own research before following any advice given here... or anywhere else on the web, for that matter.
 I got married about a month ago and ever since, my mom has been insistent on buying us china.
 But my husband and I can't agree on what type.
 I want something nice and elegant while my husband (who is a chef) wants something modern and not traditionally shaped (so anything but circles).
 I really don't mind so long as we find something nice, but all the modern plates I find are a bit boring.
 Do you know of some companies that have offbeat china sets? -Stevie Stevie!
 I'm so glad you asked this question, as I JUST had an epiphany about how amazing china is after breaking yet ANOTHER one of my (cheaper) ceramic dinner plates while washing it.
 (Yup, I work out.)
 That's when I sat down at my computer and ordered more of my nice wedding china plates — those babies are TOUGH, sexy, and, as far as I'm concerned, worth every penny.
 I decided to never mess with anything but.
 Yes, I, Offbeat Bride's Megan Finley, did something as traditional as register for china.
 But I went for a simple and modern pattern that matches all my funky home decor!
 So you've come to the right person to help you out.
 One (yes, one) of my china patterns was New Wave Acapulco from Villeroy & Boch.
 I say "one of my china patterns" because, unlike your hubs, I'm not-so-much into the square dinner plates.
 But I AM a fan of their squared-off bowls, serving platters, and that rocking casserole dish.
 But if this pattern is too loud, New Wave also comes in white AND with a fancy platinum accent.
 Related Post Dish gloves that are cute but not "I eat makeup for breakfast and poop pink glitter" cute 90% of the "cute" fashion-y dish gloves that I can find are either too girly or way too utilitarian and plain.
 Is there something in...
 Read more I accented that New Wave Acapulco with Villeroy & Boch's Dune Lines Collection.
 Aside from the fact that it has a beach-y look (and name) I love that each plate has different striations, so it's simple without being a snooze-fest.
 AND it's a pretty great compromise for those who want round and not-round dishes.
 But your hubs wants "anything but circles" so how about Villeroy & Boch's Urban Nature collection.
 Check out that top plate aka the "fruit bridge"!
 Charter Club's, Platinum Silhouette Square Collection is accented with the coolest silver wildflowers!
 That's what I'm talkin' about — floral patterned china that doesn't make me wanna barf.
 Mikasa's Autumn Frost set is an eclectic blend of softly squared and round shapes, with a fun blue nature-inspired pattern.
 The Mikasa Cameo Platinum Square Collection is basic yet outstanding with its platinum border.
 Now I'm throwing out a round-y for the anti-square crowd.
 I have been a fan of Lennox's Chirp Collection for a while now.
 No worries, it also comes in a square pattern.
 Plus, there's a red option.
 Ooh ahh.
 Oh holy crap, I just discovered Villeroy & Boch's Flow collection, and now I'm sad that I didn't register for THESE dishes.
 Every single item in this collection blows my mind, from the plates with the cool peek, these insane salad bowls with handles, and this plate on plate action.
 BLARG, I love this!
 Of course, you can always take your time and mix and match china patterns over time.
 Or register for different patterns at the same time and mix and match THAT way.
 Now it's your turn.
 Homies, what are YOUR go-tos for funky china and tableware?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS How to DIY a marble run with PVC pipe and not much else NEXT Learn how to make your own homemade rainbow cake Show/Hide comments [ 66 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.